MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarin-forms-version.md

 }
 ```

-At this point you should be able to set the `TipCalc.Forms.Droid` as the startup project and finally give the app a run!
+At this point you should be able to set the `TipCalc.Forms.iOS` as the startup project and finally give the app a run!
 This is what you should see:

 ![TipCalc Android Forms]({{ site.url }}/assets/img/tutorials/tipcalc/TipCalc_Forms_iOS.png)